 Not too long ago we had the chance to put the Divergent EKO to a proper bow test.

 While on the range, we didn´t notice any rough spots or points of hesitation within the draw cycle.
+With a weight of around 4.1lbs, the Divergent EKO is a relatively light and easy to carry bow.

-This EKO is not as adjustable as Bear Cruzer G2, for example.
+This EKO is not as adjustable as the Bear Cruzer G2, for example.
 But the fact that you can choose from two different limb packages (45-60 lbs. and 55-70 lbs.) and its high IBO speed rating of 338 FPS make this bow absolutely our favorite bow on this list.

 - Brace Height: 6.5”